by Lenin V. Perez

 Employees who are travelling to or from medical treatment for their accepted OWCP claims and are injured in an accident during that trip will have their sustained injuries covered as consequential injuries.
 Injuries which are also covered as consequential injuries by OWCP are those which occur to the employee while they are receiving treatment for their OWCP accepted injuries.
 An employee who is in the hospital for an accepted OWCP injury and is injured during the stay (for example, falls out of bed) is covered for any new injures as well as any new conditions which the employee receives from the hospital stay (a contracted infection, for example).
 Union officers on leave performing union business who are injured are also covered by OWCP while performing union duties.

-In order to file a successful consequential injury claim, the injured employee must write a detailed employee statement as to how the proposed consequential injury is related to the original injury.
+In order to file a successful consequential injury claim, the injured federal worker must write a detailed employee statement as to how the proposed consequential injury is related to the original injury.
 The statement must describe in detail how, when, and why the injury occurred and how it is related to the original injury.
 Next the injured employee must take this employee statement to their medical provider who must read the employee statement.
 Once read, the medical provider then writes a medical report which contains a definitive medical opinion regarding the proposed injury including medical reasoning showing how and in what manner the OWCP accepted injury, medical condition, or illness caused the consequential injury.
 As long as the original injury has caused the new condition(s) then the new condition(s) are covered by OWCP.

 For a consequential injury, the employee should complete and submit a form CA-2A along with a copy of the medical report to the OWCP.